mahozad/donim/javafx-notes.md

 See [this post](https://stackoverflow.com/a/49833163) for how to add custom nodes (and enable working with scenes that contain them) in scene builder

+---

+See javafx.beans.binding.Bindings class for creating useful bindings with its static methods.